telerik/ajax-docs/mobile-support/responsive,-adaptive-and-elastic-capabilities.md

-**Example 2:** CSS selectors to enable elastic design capabilities for elements decorated by RadFormDecorator
+**Example 2:** CSS selectors to make avail of elastic design capabilities for elements decorated by RadFormDecorator

 ````JavaScript
 /* FormDecorator */